semmelsamu/router/README.md

 # Router

-> This Readme is outdated, i will update it soon.
-> This router lets you create custom urls for your website, automatically creates a sitemap and lets you scale images via the url.
+> With this router you can create custom urls for your Website.
+Other features are a auto-generated sitemap, an image scaler and redirects.

 ## Requirements

 - PHP
-- Apache Webserver (or any other webserver as long as it can redirect requests)
+- Any webserver which can redirect requests to a specific file

 ## Installation